4rshdeep/COL106-Assignments/Assignments/assignment4_eclipse/src/readme.md

 * Using Buffered Reader reduced the speed to 180ms (output files in tests/out1.txt)
 * BufferedOutputStram speed 166ms (Time reduces a bit)
 * Using a Printwriter in top of BufferedOutPutStream Reduces it further to 140 ms
+* After Using BufferReader and Print Writer achieved time of 43 seconds on 25000 words computing 9505273 anagrams in total